Please use the following link for FormAssembly Workflow information on Teams plans and above: Workflow Setup

 Public Workflow Link

-Click Configure on the workflow row for the FormAssembly hosted workflow link to send to prospective respondents.
-You can also publish you workflow, see below for more.
+Click Edit on the workflow for the FormAssembly hosted workflow link to send to prospective respondents.
+You can also publish your workflow, see below for more.

 Embedding a Workflow